CMSTrackerDPG/cms-tkdpg-software-knowledge-transfer/docs/cmssw/gpu/gpuClustering-countModules.md

 auto loc = atomicInc(moduleStart, nMaxModules);
 ```

-## 5. Conclusion
+### Conclusion

-!!! tip "Conclusion"

-    We initialise our `clusterId`s for our later clustering algorrithm in `findClus` and fill our `moduleStart` array with the indices of the first `digi/hit` in each module.
+We initialise our `clusterId`s for our later clustering algorithm
+in `findClus` and fill our `moduleStart` array with the indices
+of the first `digi/hit` in each module.